Greece's biggest firm leaves, jobless rate soars

 CCH's announcement coincided with data that showed Greek unemployment climbing for a 35th consecutive month in July to 25.1 percent from a revised 24.8 percent in June.
 The jobless rate has more than tripled since the country's now five-year-old recession began.

-Fifty-four percent of Greeks aged 15-24 years are out of work, fuelling violent protests against the tax hikes, spending cuts and public sector job losses demanded by the European Union and International Monetary Fund in exchange for more than 200 billion euros ($258.03 billion) in loans since 2010.
+Fifty-four percent of Greeks aged 15-24 years are out of work, fuelling violent protests against the tax hikes, spending cuts and public sector job losses demanded by the European Union and International Monetary Fund in exchange for more than 200 billion euros (160.82 billion pounds) in loans since 2010.

 Greece is still far off target.

-IMF chief Christine Lagarde, speaking in Tokyo, backed calls to give the country two more years, up to 2016, to cut its debt mountain to 120 percent of GDP from 165 percent in 2011.
+IMF chief Christine Lagarde, speaking in Tokyo, backed calls to give the country two more years to meet its budget deficit reduction targets.

+Greek officials said such an extension would require an extra 11.5-12 billion euros in funding, and that even more money might be required because of slippage in the privatisation process and the deeper-than-expected recession.

 The IMF is also pressing official lenders such as euro zone paymaster Germany to take a "haircut" on their Greek debt similar to that swallowed by private bondholders this year.